mrwilljackson/web_two_point_o/src/content/blog/2017/venturefest-east-17-votes-for-playphysio.md

 ---
-title: "VentureFest East &#8217;17 votes for Playphysio"
+title: "VentureFest East '17 votes for Playphysio"
 date: 2017-09-29
 status: "published"
-excerpt: "Playphysio is a member of the &#8216;Serious Impact&#8217; incubator run by Allia in Cambridge.
-Allia invited me to take part in VentureFest East 2017 at Newmarket Racecourse Cambridgeshire, in the &#8216;Meet the Future&#8217; session.
-Representing Playphysio I pitched to VentureFest East attendees for the award &#8216;Impact Entrepreneur 2017&#8217;."
+excerpt: "Playphysio is a member of the 'Serious Impact' incubator run by Allia in Cambridge.
+Allia invited me to take part in VentureFest East 2017 at Newmarket Racecourse Cambridgeshire, in the 'Meet the Future' session.
+Representing Playphysio I pitched to VentureFest East attendees for the award 'Impact Entrepreneur 2017'."
 wordCount: 179
 categories: ["news"]
 tags: []